milonmaze/privacy-terms-observatory/nest.com/legal/privacy-statement-for-nest-products-and-services.md

 We process your data when we have a legal obligation to do so, for example, if we’re responding to a legal process or an enforceable governmental request.

-With your consent We ask for your consent to process your information for certain specific purposes and give you the right to withdraw that consent at anytime.
+With your consent We ask for your consent to process your information for certain specific purposes and give you the right to withdraw that consent at any time.

 In what circumstances does Nest share my information?